Doctorate in Clinical Psychology (DClinPsy)

 Admissions Tutor: Dr Jacqui Gratton

-Programme Administrator: Ben Hope
+Programme Administrator: Katie Simmans

-We are a relatively small programme, consisting of 15 NHS training places and two self-funded places per cohort.
+We are a relatively small programme, currently consisting of 15 NHS training places and two self-funded places per cohort.
 This allows us to put our trainees at the heart of the course.
 We are a friendly and supportive staff team, which we feel is integral to creating a collaborative and collegiate learning environment.
 This is important for assisting trainees through what can be a challenging experience at times but also, we believe, in facilitating trainees to become unique and highly competent Clinical Psychologists, where personal values and social and cultural background can be integrated with professional development.
-Post qualification, our graduates can go on to provide high quality services and leadership within the NHS.
+Post qualification, our graduates go on to provide high quality services and leadership within the NHS.

 We are committed to the meaningful participation of service users and carers in all aspects of the course including teaching, research, staff recruitment and admissions.
 We have a service user and carer committee which meets quarterly and consults to the course team on these issues.

 In keeping with our values of putting trainees, diversity, the participation of service users and carers and the needs of the NHS at the forefront of our course, our overall programme philosophy is located within a social constructionist approach.
 This approach examines the development of jointly constructed understandings of the world that form the basis for shared assumptions about reality.
 For instance, the term "depression" can be thought of as a medical diagnosis as well as a normal response to a detrimental social, cultural or economic environment.
 This critical position is the lens through which we present the core teaching as required for all UK doctorate Clinical Psychology courses.
 It enables a complex analysis of evidence-based practice, resulting in a drive towards higher standards within the profession of Clinical Psychology.